 Second thing was that… this thing didn’t handle too well.

 I’m not sure what I was expecting.
 I’m not terribly sure what it means for a bike to handle on “rails” or to be easy to push through corners.
-I did ride a superbike normally (a 1098S), but I wouldn’t call it “easy” to handle.
+I did ride a superbike normally (a 1098S), but I wouldn’t call it “easy” to handle in everyday situations.

 It doesn’t just dance into corners or hold a line steadily like other Ducati motorbikes with more advanced suspension, either.
-It might be that these are cheaper motorbikes and your average owner doesn’t change the fork oil every two years like they’re supposed to (guilty).
+It might be that these are cheaper motorbikes and your average owner doesn’t change the fork oil every so often like they’re supposed to (guilty).
 But it just adds up to a bike that doesn’t feel as confident cornering as more modern, or more premium machines.

 I do bear responsibility for the above.
 The suspension setup is the responsibility of the owner.
 I’m just trying to tell you though that if you go buy a SuperSport 900 because it’s cheap and you intend to have fun on it, you’ll probably have to invest some time and/or money into getting it feeling like it’s really meant to.
 If you do, I’ve heard that people can love the way these handle — I never got it to that point.